ur-whitelab/exmol/README.md

 ## Usage

 Let's assume you have a deep learning model `my_model(s)` that takes in one SMILES string and outputs a predicted binary class.
-To generate counterfactuals, we need to wrap our function so that it can take both SMILES and SELFIES, but it only needs to use one.

 We first expand chemical space around the prediction of interest

 ```py
 import exmol